timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-08-13
+# Objectives for Today 2022-08-14

 - Working on Internal Combustion Engine Physics.
-- Playing with tire physics or stuffs.
+- Adding a faux gearbox to the autocross racecar.
+  - Make sure the car actually has mass and remove from acceleration function.
-- Maybe writing some devlog stuff.
+- Maybe writing some devlog stuff; How to Get Started